t-shain/synth-script/README.md

 #### Cool strings I found so far
-`Father and Mother` sounds like parenthood.
+- `Father and Mother` sounds like parenthood.
+- `I will show you fear in a handful of dust`